Darcyddx/darcyddx.github.io/_projects/projects.md

 ### ANU TechLauncher - Active Vision Project [Completed]

-The [TechLauncher program](https://comp.anu.edu.au/TechLauncher/) has the following objectives:
+The [TechLauncher program](https://comp.anu.edu.au/TechLauncher/) is for team-based activities at ANU, where the project and/or group activity undertaken is real, not synthetic.

+The Active Vision project aims to develop an advanced computer vision system that analyzes the dynamics of tennis swings.
+Using cutting-edge machine learning techniques, this project focuses on capturing and analyzing motion data to provide players and coaches with detailed insights into swing mechanics.
+The system leverages high-speed cameras and advanced algorithms to track, interpret, and visualize the movements of a player's body and racket, enabling precise performance assessment and improvement.

-- **Develop analytical algorithms**: Create robust algorithms capable of analyzing the captured motion data to identify key performance indicators (KPIs) such as swing speed, angle, and impact accuracy.
-- **Real-time feedback**: Implement a real-time feedback system that provides immediate insights and suggestions to players, enhancing their ability to correct and refine their techniques on the spot.
-- **User-friendly interface**: Develop an intuitive interface that allows users to easily interact with the system, view their performance data, and track their progress over time.
+Objectives include: (i) Develop analytical algorithms: Create robust algorithms capable of analyzing the captured motion data to identify key performance indicators (KPIs) such as swing speed, angle, and impact accuracy. (ii) Real-time feedback: Implement a real-time feedback system that provides immediate insights and suggestions to players, enhancing their ability to correct and refine their techniques on the spot. (iii) User-friendly interface: Develop an intuitive interface that allows users to easily interact with the system, view their performance data, and track their progress over time.

 [2024 S2 Poster](https://leiwangr.github.io/files/24-S2-2-Active-Vision.png), [2025 S1 Poster](https://leiwangr.github.io/images/Poster.pdf), [Demo video](https://darcyddx.github.io/images/demo.MP4)